 - work on automatically mounting USB stick and playing the file on it -> simplest alternative: just put in a USB stick and reboot

 The hardware consists of the following parts:

-- Some kind of media player which takes care of the storage and playback of the ultrasonic files, this can be a tablet or laptop
+- Some kind of media player which takes care of the storage and playback of the ultrasonic files, for example a single-board computer like a Raspberry Pi

 - A USB audio card to create the analog ultrasonic signal